While walking the office halls before the July 4th holiday, I overheard some colleagues chatting up their plans to head to the cabin for the weekend.

-As a grown up, you get to recreate a lot of those activities with your own family.
-You get the thrill of watching your kids stay up on water skis the first time, or catch a keeper off the end of the dock.
+As a grown-up, you get to recreate a lot of those activities with your own family.
+You get the thrill of watching your kids stay up on water skis the first time or catch a keeper off the end of the dock.

 You can invite friends and their families to enjoy the experience.
 Someone inevitably gets sunburned and has to spend a day inside.
-A racoon will knock over the trash can and wake everyone up at 3AM, but it’s all good fodder for future memories about “that time we all went up north over 4th of July 2017.”
+A raccoon will knock over the trash can and wake everyone up at 3 AM, but it’s all good fodder for future memories about “that time we all went up north over 4th of July 2017.”

 - Go RV Camping.
 A big upgrade on the cozy factor, but you lose on the financial side of the equation.
 Hold off on this option until you’ve reached financial independence.

 - Rent a Cabin.
-With VRBO and AirBNB you’ve got access to countless lakes and home styles.
+With VRBO and Airbnb you’ve got access to countless lakes and home styles.
 The problem is that the better the location, the pricier the rental.
 There’s also no guarantee you’ll get what you want if you wait too long to reserve.
 And often, summertime rentals require a full week when all you might want is a weekend.
 I’d recommend setting aside some vacation dollars for a week up north while stashing away for your early retirement.
 Just be sure to book well in advance!

-- Make Friends With Cabin Owners!
-This is the golden ticket.
+- Make Friends With Cabin Owners This is the golden ticket.
 If you have friends with a place up north and they want your company, make every effort to show your appreciation and not wear out your welcome.
 Bring the meats, bring the booze, and for God’s sake, take good care of the place.

 - Staycation?
-If you just can’t get away for whatever reason, seek out nearby public beaches and boat rentals, head to a minor league ball-game, or fire up a back yard barbecue.
+If you just can’t get away for whatever reason, seek out nearby public beaches and boat rentals, head to a minor league ball game, or fire up a backyard barbecue.
 No reason to sulk when half your neighbors are gone to the lake.

 Proceed with caution.
 Find ways to get up north with family and friends and build memories.